 What resonated profoundly with Lewan and drew him towards the Blue Zones project was its emphasis on the vital connection between the health of communities and their surrounding environment.
 This concept has been a driving force behind Lewan’s career.
 He firmly believes that communities cannot be expected to thrive if their environments do not provide the necessary conditions for the citizens to flourish.
 Lewan has faith in the Blue Zones Jacksonville Project to address and rectify the factors that have been impeding community growth.

 Brittany Nazario graduated from the University of North Florida with a BA in Cultural Anthropology.
-She holds a certificate in Digital Marketing Strategy and Business Opportunity from the Digital Marketing Institute, as well as Foundations of User Experience (UX) Design from Google.
+She holds a certificate in Digital Marketing Strategy and Business Opportunity from the Digital Marketing Institute, as well as Foundations of User Experience (UX) Design from Google, and Search Engine Optimization (SEO) with Squarespace.

-Nazario is a founding member of Museums as Progress and on the board of the Museum Computer Network.
-She actively volunteers at WJCT, the Jacksonville Community Action Committee, and in 2023 was named one of Jacksonville Business Journal’s 40 under 40.
-Nazario says the best piece of advice she received is from her mentor Kerrie Slattery, who always says “good comes from bad.”
-It’s encouraging for her to know even when times are hard, the negative will always be followed by a positive.
+Brittany Nazario is a founding member of Museums as Progress and served on the board of the Museum Computer Network.
+She actively volunteers at WJCT, serves as the Chair of the Riverside/Avondale Preservation Creative Placemaking Committee, and in 2023 was named one of Jacksonville Business Journal’s 40 under 40.
+Nazario says the best piece of advice she received is from her mentor Kerrie Slattery, who always says “Good comes from bad.”
+It’s encouraging to know even when times are hard, the negative will always be followed by a positive.

 Carla Reddick is a dedicated professional with a strong background in mentorship, youth development, and organizational coordination.
 She holds a Bachelor of Science in Public Health from Florida State University, which has provided her with a solid foundation in understanding the importance of community wellness and public health principles.